ucw9q/restful-api-design-guidelines/README.md

 Guidelines:
 * 200 (“OK”) should be used to indicate nonspecific success.
 * 200 (“OK”) must not be used to communicate errors in the response body.
 * 201 (“Created”) must be used to indicate successful resource creation.
+The new URI should be returned in the response’s Location header.
 * 202 (“Accepted”) must be used to indicate successful start of an asynchronous action (Controller resources may send 202 responses, but other resource types should not).
 * 301 (“Moved Permanently”) should be used to relocate resources.
+The new URI should be returned in the response’s Location header.
 * 302 (“Found”) should not be used.
 * 303 (“See Other”) should be used to refer the client to a different URI.
 * 304 (“Not Modified”) should be used to preserve bandwidth.